Climate Control for better growth, yield and pack out

 - Be UV stabilised and have a satisfactory serviceable life

-The incorporation of a retractable screen that acts as both a shading and an energy saving screen is the most valuable addition to any greenhouse.
+The incorporation of a retractable screen that acts as both a shading and an energy saving screen is the most valuable addition to any commercial greenhouse.

 A retractable shade screen changes the microclimate of the crop by reducing the solar energy absorbed by the crop.
 At times of high solar radiation and temperature this energy reduction is important.
 Crop temperatures are lower and the plants are not stressed due to excessive transpiration and high temperature.